davwheat/mastedatabasen-dk-scraper/README.md

 By default, for some reason, Mastedatabasen doesn't include operator info within API requests for multiple points.
 Instead, detailed info about every point must be requested separately, site-by-site.

-With Mastedatabasen currently having approx. 50,000 sites, and an average of 1.5s per request, this can take upwards of 13 hours to complete.
+With Mastedatabasen currently having approx. 50,000 sites, this script can take hours to run.
+Thankfully, API requests often return operator info for multiple sites at once (as each separate frequency is listed internally as a different "site"), so many network requests can be skipped.

 The script will automatically read the output from the `scraper.py` script (`sites_current.json`) and load it into memory, then beginning to fetch operator info.
 When complete, it will output to `sites_current_with_operator.json`.
 It will also save to this file every 25 requests in case of network issues.